‘On the camino in Spain’, March 2004

 Northern Ireland, UK

 Historical geographer and urban morphologist

-I joined GAP in 1999 as lecturer in human geography.
+I joined Queen’s in 1999 as lecturer in human geography.
 I began my academic career at the University of Birmingham, gaining a PhD in 1995.
 In 1996 I was awarded a British Academy Post-Doctoral Fellowship and took this up at Royal Holloway (University of London) in the Department of Geography.
 At Queen's I primarily teach modules on urban, cultural and historical geography, in both contemporary and historical contexts.
 This continues a long tradition of teaching historical geography at Queen's.
-I am Programme Director for the School’s Heritage Science taught postgraduate programme, contributing modules on cultural heritage and historic landscapes, and spatial technologies and heritage science.
-Currently, I also teach undergraduate modules on urban landscapes (GAP3034), cultural geographies (GGY2041), research methods (GGY2024), and human geography (GGY1005).
+I am Director of Education in the School of Geography, Archaeology and Palaeoecology and contribute to the postgraduate teaching programme through modules on cultural heritage and historic landscapes, and spatial technologies and digital heritage.
+I teach undergraduate modules on human geography (GAP1011), GIS and landscapes (GAP2002), and maps and mapping (GAP2053)..